HermanMartinus/justsketchme-frontend/docs.md

 - Change payment information
 - Restart a subscription

-You can manage your subscription in your [Gumroad library](https://gumroad.com/library) or by following the `Manage subscription` link at the bottom of every email receipt from Gumroad.
+Follow the link at the bottom of the receipt email titled: `Manage subscription` or `Get license` to manage your subscription.

 ### Cancel subscription

-Subscriptions can be cancelled using the [manage subscription](#manage-subscription) instructions above.
+- Follow the link at the bottom of the receipt email titled: `Manage subscription` or `Get license`.
+- Select the active subscription in the subscriptions dropdown on the right.
+- Select `Cancel subcription`.

 ## Creating character models